 Turn websites into desktop apps on Windows 10

-2. Upon launching it, you will see a small window near the start button, with a few apps already installed.
+- Upon launching it, you will see a small window near the start button, with a few apps installed.
 These would be Word Online, Messenger, Pocket, and SoundCloud.
-I’ve changed things a little as you can see in the screenshot below. convert websites into apps
+I’ve changed things a little as you can see in the screenshot below.

-3. To add a new website or page just click on the ‘+’ button in the top-right and enter the URL.
-It fetches the website name and favicon/icon, after which you can edit both of these if you want. instagram web app
+- To add a new website or page click the ‘+’ button in the top-right and enter the URL.
+It fetches the website name and favicon/icon, after which you can edit.

-4. When you’re satisfied with the icon and name, click Add.
-You can change any of it later as well with a right-click on the icon.
+- When you’re satisfied with the icon and name, click Add.
+You can change any of it later with a right-click.

 Get familiar with Firework